-- 25 Friends, pray for us. - 26 Greet all the Lord's followers with a sacred kiss.
-I order you - 27 in the Lord's name to have this letter read to all the brethren. - 28 May the blessing of our Lord Jesus Christ be with you.
+- Greet all the Lord's followers with a sacred kiss.
+I order you in the Lord's name to have this letter read to all the brethren.
+26 - 27 - May the blessing of our Lord Jesus Christ be with you.
+28